samyogdhital/specux-listmonk-intance/readme.md

  ## Change email template
- If you change any of the email template, do restart the app container service with `docker compose up --force-recreate -d app`
+ If you change any of the email template, do restart the app container service with `docker compose down; docker compose up -d`